jaredx64/manta-engine/README.md

 The object system works off three fundamental types:

-1. **ObjectContext**
+1. `ObjectContext`
-   - The data structure and interface for object creation, destruction, lookup, and iteration
+   - A context for object creation, destruction, and handling.
+Implements the underlying datastructures and manages object lifetimes.
-2. **ObjectInstance**
+2. `ObjectInstance`
    - A unique identifier for every instantiated object in an ObjectContext
-3. **ObjectHandle\<_Object_>**
+3. `ObjectHandle<Object>`
-   - A handle to a specific object instance data
+   - A handle to a specific object instance data (i.e., used like a pointer)

-In the generated code above, you may notice that the object class names are suffixed with **_t** and wrapped within an internal namespace.
-The reason for this is "raw" object types are not used directly in game code.
-Rather, object types in code are represented as __Object__ enums.
-This allows them to be stored in variables and passed as runtime function parameters.
+In the generated code above, you may notice that the object class names are suffixed with \***_t** and wrapped within an internal namespace.

+The reason for this is "raw" object types are not exposed directly in game code.
+Rather, object types are represented as __Object__ enums.
+This allows them to be stored in variables (integers) and manipulated at runtime.

 The table looks something like:
 ```c++